Columbine

 Floral Formula & Features

-Ebracteate (no bracts), radially symmetrical (actinomorphic overall, though individual petals spurred), bisexual, 5 free petal-like sepals, 5 free petals with backward-projecting spurs, numerous free stamens (30-50), 5 free carpels with superior ovaries
+Ebracteate, actinomorphic (radially symmetrical), bisexual, 5 free petal-like sepals, 5 free petals with prominent nectar spurs, numerous free stamens (30-50), and 5 free carpels with superior ovaries.

 Features